neevek/Paginize/README.md

 compile 'net.neevek.android:paginize:0.6.13'
 ```

-To to make your life easier, some useful implementations are provided, the following line is not required if you are not planning to use it.
+To to make your life easier, some useful implementations(`BasePage`、`OptionMenuPage`, etc.) are provided, include the following dependency to use it.
+The following dependency is not required to use Paginize itself.
 See the demo for details.

 ```
 compile 'net.neevek.android:paginize-contrib:0.0.1'